antixenoinitiative/axiwiki/advanced-combat-guide.md

 - Heat sinks may be needed if your heat is above 15% after a heart is destroyed.
 Sleep mode further explained in section VIII.

 # Initial/First Heart Engagement and Subsequent Heart Combat Cycle
 - Upon engaging a Thargoid Interceptor of any variant in a non-human signal source (NHSS) the initial engagement should occur after the Interceptor has finished his scan of you.
-The purpose of allowing the Interceptor to finish his scan of you will allow you to get a scan of the Interceptor if you have a xeno scanner fitted.
+The purpose of allowing the Interceptor to finish his scan is to allow you to get a scan of the Interceptor if you have a xeno scanner fitted.
 -
 - Disengage your flight assist and engage with your beam laser.
 [Pips at: 0-4-2]
 -